Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon RX 6950 XT should perform a bit faster than the Radeon R9 Fury X in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon RX 6950 XT should in theory be just a bit better than the Radeon R9 Fury X in general. (explain)

-Texel RateThe Radeon RX 6950 XT is much (about 129%) better at anisotropic filtering than the Radeon R9 Fury X. (explain)
+Texel RateThe Radeon RX 6950 XT is a lot (approximately 129%) faster with regards to texture filtering than the Radeon R9 Fury X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison